 To accomplish this, CIHI contacts the jurisdictional colleges of physicians and surgeons and requests lists that identify non-certified specialist physicians as close as possible to December 31 of the reference year.
 In 2005, CIHI began collecting lists of non-certified specialists from the provinces of Newfoundland and Labrador and Saskatchewan.

 The lists provided in 2005 were also applied to 2004 data for Newfoundland and Labrador and Saskatchewan.
 In 2007, CIHI collected lists of non-certified specialists from Newfoundland and Labrador, Nova Scotia, New Brunswick, Saskatchewan and the Yukon.
 In 2009, CIHI added lists of non-certified specialists in P.E.I. and Quebec.
 In 2010, CIHI added non-certified specialist data for Alberta.
 As of 2019, Quebec non-certified specialist data is unavailable.
-New Brunswick non-certified specialist data for 2022 was not available at the time of publication.
-The impact is deemed to be minimal; however, caution should be used when comparing years.
+This situation leads CIHI to classify a number of physicians as family medicine when they should probably be classified as specialists.
+The impact is a gradual overestimation of family physicians in Quebec; caution should be used when comparing years.